 The city is home to top ranked universities and colleges such as St. Edward’s University, Southwestern University, Texas State University, and Huston-Tillotson University, among others.
 CNN Money ranked Austin as the 6th “smartest American city”, with the University of Texas being featured for its “best values in public education.”
 The University of Texas’ Law, Engineering, and Business schools rank among the top 10 schools for Hispanics, according to the Wall Street Journal, while the University’s MBA landed the 12th spot.

 Austin, TX Education Statistics

-According to Census data, 5% of the population in Austin, TX have no high school education, 21% went to high school, 20% have some college education, 5% earned an Associate Degree, 32% earned a Bachelor Degree, and 18% earned a Graduate Degree.
+The level of education of the population of Austin, TX is as follows: 5% have no high school education, 21% completed some high school, 20% partially completed college, 5% have an Associate Degree, 32% have a Bachelor Degree, and 18% have a Graduate Degree.

 Tips for renting in Austin, TX